 Star Wars Trading Cards Value

-If you are looking to buy Stars Wars Trading cards and want advice please email us at email@example.com or Gold Card Auctions on Facebook.
+If you want to buy Stars Wars Trading cards and want advice, please email us at firstname.lastname@example.org or Gold Card Auctions on Facebook.

 Original Star Wars Trading Cards

-The 1977 Topps Star Wars trading cards are considered to be the original Star Wars Trading Cards and can fetch big bucks at high grades.
+The 1977 Topps Star Wars trading cards are considered the original Star Wars Trading Cards and can fetch big bucks at high grades.

 The most recognizable 1977 Topps Star Wars comes from the first series… surrounded by the classic blue starfield border, it’s a design that’s instantly recognizable to Star Wars FANBOYS across the globe

 The 1977 Topps Star Wars Trading Card set had a total of 330 cards, 55 stickers and were broken into 5 series as shown below:

 Series 1 Border Color: Blue Card Numbers: 1-66 Sticker Numbers: 1-11

 Series 2 Border Color: Red Card Numbers: 67-132 Sticker Numbers: 12-22